-Act 266 of 1937, as amended, established the Arkansas Teacher Retirement System (ATRS) as an office of Arkansas state government for the purpose of providing retirement benefits for employees of any school or other educational agency participating in ATRS.
+Act 266 of 1937, as amended, established the Arkansas Teacher Retirement System (ATRS) as an office of Arkansas state government for the purpose of providing retirement benefits for public school and other public education employees.
 Act 427 of 1973, as amended, provided that the general administration of ATRS, responsibility for its proper operation, and responsibility for making effective the provisions of the Teacher Retirement law are vested in a 15-member Board of Trustees.
-The State Bank Commissioner, Treasurer of State, Auditor of State, and Commissioner of Education are ex-officio trustees.
+The State Bank Commissioner, Treasurer of State, Auditor of State, and Commissioner of Elementary and Secondary Education are exofficio trustees.
 The remaining 11 trustees are elected and consist of seven active members of ATRS with at least five years of actual service, three retired members receiving an annuity from ATRS, and one active or retired member from a minority racial ethnic group.
-The seven active trustees consist of one member from each of the four congressional districts; two employed in positions requiring an administrator's license, of which one must be an administrator; and one member employed in a position that does not require state licensure.
+The seven active trustees consist of one member from each of the four congressional districts; two employed in positions requiring an administrator's license, of which one must be a superintendent or an educational cooperative director; and one member employed in a position that does not require state licensure.
 The trustees are elected in accordance with rules adopted by the Board.
 Board members serve as trustees without compensation but are reimbursed for any necessary expenses incurred to attend Board meetings or perform other duties authorized by the Board.